 Professional drivers who drive during the night, must keep to the rules for night work.
 This applies to all transport of persons or goods, except for taxi transport.
 For specific types of night work different rules apply.
 For instance, for the export out of the Netherlands of flower bulbs, plants, vegetables, and fruits.
 Also, some specific activities are exempted from the rules for night work.
 Examples are transport of live animals, and mail and postal packages.

 A tachograph automatically registers information, among others the driving and rest times.
-New trucks and buses must be fitted with a smart tachograph.
-Older vehicles (from before 1 May 2006) can be fitted with an analogue tachograph.
+New trucks and buses must be fitted with a smart tachograph type 2 (SMT2).
 A tachograph is not always mandatory.
 In that case you must register your driver’s driving and rest times on paper or a computer.
+The ILT must be able to check if you comply with the Working Hours Act (Arbeidstijdenwet).